LinuxAtDuke/Intro-To-Docker/README.md

 **docker logs \<container\>**

 The `docker logs` command will show you anything written to STDOUT by the command running inside your container.
-Because of this, it's advantagous to send STDERR to STDOUT as well, if you're not already logging it somewhere that you can get to.
+Because of this, it's advantageous to send STDERR to STDOUT as well, if you're not already logging it somewhere that you can get to.

 <a name='lab6'></a>
 ## Lab 6: Cleanup!